When you have lost a loved one, even simple questions in casual small talk can quickly become awkward in conversations.

 He couldn’t walk or talk.

-He had a feeding tube.
+My brother had a feeding tube.

 He wasn’t supposed to live 3 days and he lived years beyond what was thought possible.

-He had to wear diapers.
+My brother had to wear diapers.

 Sometimes he would bite his fingers or accidentally yank out his feeding tube because he didn’t have control over his reflexes.